 MonteMaria Cellars and its wines will pay homage to the monument and “can also become a keepsake, a souvenir for the Catholic community and tourists.”
 There is a future plan for a tasting room that will feature educational wine and food programs as an added component.

-Another plan includes “corks that will be blessed where the wine bottle logo will be scannable and introduce a virtual video of a Catholic priest giving a blessing that will create an impromptu experience for buyers.”
+Another plan includes “the wine bottle logo will be scannable and introduce a virtual video of a Catholic priest giving a blessing that will create an impromptu experience for buyers.”
 Elkin added that the brand and products will offer a blessing in the bottle that gives off a positive energy, and the blessing can be adopted for a variety of special events in people’s lives like anniversaries, birthdays, business gatherings, social get-togethers and holiday/vacation/travel getaways.

 Jason, who grew up in Napa Valley and developed concepts and digitally-interactive labels with a call to action to appeal to modern consumers, is excited at the prospect of growing the MonteMaria Cellars brand in the Philippines and internationally.